 That first summer after graduation a bunch of us went on a several week if-it’s-Tuesday-it-must-be-Milan trip to Europe.
 We never actually went to Milan, but instead: Rome, Florence, Venice, Innsbruck, Munich, Paris, Amsterdam, Brussels, then London.
 A couple of teachers from Groveton, Paul and Camille, were the trip leaders.
 Upon landing in Rome and after checking into our hotel, Matt and I went across the street to a market in search of cold beer.
 There was no cold beer there, nor anywhere else in Italy.
 Nor was there any chilled wine, so we bought a couple of bottles of red wine, filled the bathroom sink we the what we hoped was cold water but actually warm, and tried to chill the wine.

-I don’t know what I was expecting, but Rome, Europe felt unusual and attractive, yet also a bit suspect, like a good looking, distant fourth cousin, whom you wonder if its okay to date.
+I don’t know what I was expecting, but Rome, Europe felt unusual and attractive, yet also a bit suspect, like a good looking, distant second cousin, whom you wonder if it’s okay to date.
 The women wore tight jeans, walked arm in arm, seemed very chic, and their faces were angular, watchful, and closed in a way that American faces were not.
-Days were spent site-seeing, and evenings we were drinking.
+Days were spent sight-seeing, and evenings we were drinking.
 After three days in Rome we went by bus to Florence, where by climbing out on to the half balcony of our pension, we had a great view of Brunelleschi’s dome.
-In Venice, one night was set aside for a ride though the canals, and for some reason, none of the girls wanted to share a gondola with us.
+In Venice, one night was set aside for a gondola ride though the canals, and for some reason, none of the girls wanted to share a gondola with us.
 Matt, Greg, Ed and I piled into one, and passed around various bottles of wine.
 Ed, who had dared to wear sandals with black socks, shorts, a teal colored Hawaiian shirt, and a porkpie hat, sang to us his version of “Put Your Head on my Shoulder”.
 The next day we did not fare well as the bus drove north into the Dolomites, but we were saved by a lunch stop in Cortina d’Ampezzo, in the cool mountain air, where there was a fortifying lunch of schnitzel and fries, and finally cold beer.
 That night we stayed in a traditional hotel in Innsbruck where the shower water pressure was something more than a drizzle, the beds were hard, and at a dinner, again, more cold beer.
 The trip continued its alternating pattern of culture and consumption: the beer steins and hefe-weizen glasses we bought Munich somehow survived the trip back; we took an overnight train from Munich to Paris, so wonderful.

 That fall, for the first time, we were all some place else.
-Matt and one or to others went to Virginia Tech, Greg, Sarah, and others went to the University of Virginia.
+Matt and one or two others went to Virginia Tech, Greg, Sarah, and others went to the University of Virginia.
 Other destinations were Wake Forest, Duke, Smith College, and the University of Richmond.
 I went north to Vermont.

 We kept in touch in a manner that seems hopelessly archaic: we wrote letters to each other.
 I still have them: they’re stored in a bag in a fire-proof safe, along with all others letters I ever received.
 Stored along with the letters is the Groveton year book for 1980; I think was called the Tiger Paw.
 John, the Brazilian, got me a copy.
 My sister had told me that among the schools in Fairfax County, Groveton was known for the quality of its yearbooks.
 She was right: I can still see its cover with a cascade of blues and yellows, and inside the black and white photography was thoughtful, and the layout was excellent.

 For the entire summer after the first year at the university, Matt and I lived in a small town in Wyoming.
 I later felt bad because in our summer planning we had excluded Greg, and I think he wished he had come along.
-Matt’s architect older brother offered us the extra bedrooms in his small home, outside of town at the foot of the Wind River Range.
+Matt’s architect older brother offered us the extra bedrooms in his small home, outside of a town at the foot of the Wind River Range.
 It was a Spartan summer: I slept on the floor in my sleeping bag in a back bedroom, a few carpet squares for padding.
 The room was unfurnished, but in a moment of cowboy ikebana, I cut some sage brush and arranged it into a beer bottle, asymmetrically, of course.
 I worked for the local veterinarian, building fences on his small ranch outside town, mucking stalls, stacking hay bales, and disposing of dead animals, usually at the town dump.
 It was my first experience in the West as an adult, and I loved it: the panoramas and vistas, being able to see for miles, the aridity, the harsh beauty.